GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 			finished.emit(RUNNING)
 ```

 Compared to the single variable implementation, this approach adds more total code and multiple files to browse to update the character.
-It also keeps individual states' code short and compartmentalized.
+On the other hand, it keeps the code of individual states short and compartmentalized.

 The idea behind the State pattern is just that: to keep the code for each state separate, typically using objects.
 This way, you can add new states and behaviors to your character without changing the other states' logic; you just have to add new transitions.